 My Best Eats of 2017

-The year 2017 was an exceptionally tasty one for me, experiencing authentic cuisine from Eastern Europe, Mexico, and six other countries.
-My first taste of the Midwest happened this year and I visited 15 states in total.
-From farm-to-table to food trucks, dives to trendy hotspots, and everything in between, my best eats of 2017 were absolutely amazing.
-I give you, my 17 best dishes, meals, or experiences of 2017 in no particular order.
+The year 2017 was a delicious one for me, experiencing authentic cuisine from Eastern Europe, Mexico, and six other countries.
+My first taste of the Midwest happened this year, and I visited 15 states in total.
+From farm-to-table to food trucks, dives to trendy hotspots, and everything in between, my best eats of 2017 were amazing.
+I give you my 17 best dishes, meals, or experiences of 2017 in no particular order.

 #1 The Veranda (Fort Myers, FL)